 Pathway to Development

 If you're wondering which program is right for you, please take a look at our development model below which is meant to explain an athlete's advancement through a pathway supporting a healthy sport experience based on their physical, mental and emotional level and potential for growth.
 The path differs based on age - with youth rowers moving directly onto team programs where learning to row is incorporated into the coaching, while adult rowers attend a dedicated Learn to Row program before joining one of our adult programs.

-Those with no rowing experience and not quite ready to commit are welcome to 75' complimentary introduction to rowing classes that are generally held the first Saturday of each month.
+Those with no rowing experience and not quite ready to commit are welcome to our free introduction to rowing classes that are generally held the first Saturday of each month.
 During winter months, we hold these intro sessions indoors at the NYSC in the Palisades mall using rowing simulations and video.
 During spring, summer and fall, the sessions take place on the water at Rockland Lake.
 Both provide participants an opportunity to try rowing in a fun and safe environment.
-This class is offered once per month under upcoming events.
+This class is described here and upcoming sessions are listed under upcoming events.

 A foundational program with a focus on the fundamentals and learning the basic principles of technique.

-For athletes who want to explore more organized training options.
+For athletes who want to join a team, we offer organized training options focus on fun.
 This stage focuses on developing technical skills needed for safety and competency, and then furthering development through challenges with an emphasis on enjoyment of the sport, the healthy benefits for participation and socialization over competition.

 Programs offered: Youth Development, Adult Recreational, and Adaptive.